-SUBDIVISION MAP - FINAL
+FINAL SUBDIVISION MAP

-' 151.040 SUBMISSION OF FINAL MAP.
+§ 153.035 SUBMISSION OF FINAL MAP.

-The subdivider shall cause the proposed subdivision, or any part thereof, to be surveyed and a final map thereof prepared in conformance with the tentative map as approved or conditionally approved.
-A tracing and five blueline or black-line prints of the final map shall be submitted to the City Administrator, together with the prescribed fee, within one year after approval or conditional approval.
-The tracing and prints are in addition to those required by Oregon statutes.
-An extension of time not to exceed one year for filing of the final map may be granted by the Planning Commission, provided written application is made by the subdivider within one year after action on the tentative map.
-(Ord.
-2012-01, passed 12-7-11)
+(A) The subdivider shall cause the proposed subdivision, or any part thereof, to be surveyed and a final map thereof prepared in conformance with the tentative map as approved or conditionally approved.
+A tracing and five blue-line or black-line prints of the final map shall be submitted to the City Administrator together with the prescribed fee within one year after approval or conditional approval.
+The tracing and prints are in addition to those required by state statutes.
+An extension of time not to exceed one year for filing of the final map may be granted by the Planning Commission provided written application is made by the subdivider within one year after action on the tentative map.
+(Prior Code, § 151.040)